 The Brown shooting stirred complaints of widespread racial profiling in Ferguson, which Jackson has rejected.

 "It's never been the intention of the Ferguson Police Department -- or any police department that I know -- to intentionally target individuals because of race," the chief said.
 "If there is that happening, it's a crime and it needs to be addressed."

 Jackson released a video apology to Brown's parents and the peaceful demonstrators who took to Ferguson's streets to protest the young man's death.

 In that video, the chief expressed regret that it took investigating officers four hours to remove Brown's body from the street after he was shot dead.

 The St. Louis suburb of 21,000 erupted again last week after one of three Brown memorials at the site of the shooting burned.

-While many peaceful protesters took to the street September 23, violent elements within the demonstration stoked chaos, attacking police with guns, rocks and bottles and vandalizing and looting businesses, Missouri Highway Patrol Capt.
+While many peaceful protesters took to the streets on September 23, violent elements within the demonstration stoked chaos, attacking police with gunfire, rocks and bottles, and vandalizing and looting businesses, Missouri Highway Patrol Capt.
 Ron Johnson said.